reactjs/react.dev/src/content/reference/react/components.md

 <Note>

 React server components require the use of [a supported framework](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
-If you're aren't working with a framework that support React server components, all the components you interact with are treated as client components.
+If you aren't working with a framework that supports React server components, all the components you interact with are treated as client components.

 </Note>